harvzheng/dc4/README.md

 npm start
 ```

-After, you can test the app by running one of the following commands, depending on what kind of phone you have.
+After, you can test the app on your phone by running one of the following commands, depending on what kind of phone you have.

 iPhone:
 ```